These Hacks for Challenging Negative Thoughts (While Working a Job You Hate) Will Change Your Life

 Don't look for anyone or anything to blame.
 Don't focus on reasons to complain.

 Without those things, you're left with your own thoughts and feelings, which are within your control.
 And they are exactly what shapes your experience, not the person who was rude to you or the job you hate.

 Your thoughts shape your feelings and your reality.
 So, choose them wisely.
 Choose mindfully.

 Mindfulness Journal Prompts for Challenging Negative Thoughts

 I texted my cousin a couple of days ago to check in or her and see how she was doing.
-Not for any particular reason, I guess she just popped in my mind or something.
+Not for any particular reason, I guess she just popped into my mind or something.

 You know, those texts you send when you haven’t spoken to someone in a while and you just want to say “Hi,” make sure they’re alright, and send good vibes?
 It was one of those.

 In her reply, she told me that she wasn’t happy with her job.
 It doesn’t resonate with what she wants to do with her life.
-But she needs the income, so she’s been feeling miserable, defeated, and drained in the situation.
+But she needs the income, so she’s been feeling miserable, defeated, and drained by the situation.